 Wiegand interface - The Wiegand interface is a wiring standard used to connect a card swipe mechanism to the rest of an electronic entry system.
 The interface uses three wires, one of which is a common ground and two of which are data transmission wires usually called DATAO and DATA1, but sometimes also labeled Data High and Data Low.

 zone - A zone consists of two or more devices that are grouped together.
-BioStar includes several zone classifications: anti-passback, entrance limitation, alarm, and fire alarm.
+BioStar includes seven types of zone classifications.